DegenDev99/Zk_Ghost_Swap/replit.md

-# ZK NinjaSwap - Privacy-First Cryptocurrency Exchange
+# Zk Ghost Swap - Privacy-First Cryptocurrency Exchange

 ## Overview

-ZK NinjaSwap is a privacy-focused cryptocurrency exchange application that enables anonymous asset swapping without KYC requirements or user registration.
+Zk Ghost Swap is a privacy-focused cryptocurrency exchange application that enables anonymous asset swapping without KYC requirements or user registration.
 The platform integrates with ChangeNOW API to facilitate cross-chain cryptocurrency exchanges while maintaining user privacy.
 Built with a cyberpunk/Matrix-inspired aesthetic, the application provides a streamlined interface for creating and tracking exchanges with real-time status updates and countdown timers.

 **Key Privacy Features:**
 - Anonymous users: Orders expire and are deleted after timer runs out (no persistent history)